PDA personal use app list

 - Firefox Android (and every other Firefox-based browsers; but some will receive special notes)

-Before the Fenix release, Firefox was an OK browser despite not being privacy-friendly out of the box, thanks to its support for essential extensions like uMatrix & extensive moddability (including about.config).
+Before the Fenix release, Firefox was an OK browser despite not being privacy-friendly out of the box, thanks to its support for essential extensions like uMatrix (though needing Mozilla store) & extensive moddability (including about:config).
 However, with the Fenix release, uMatrix is no longer compatible with all Firefox Android builds (including the old IceCat) (and several features including about:config removed).
 Combined with Mozilla's undeniable hypocrisy & concerns on Mozilla's future, there's no way I'd recommend using any Firefox-based browsers.

 26/2/2022 Update : Tried out Mull & IceRaven, and hated the Fenix UX.
-No add-ons can be installed without going through Mozilla's add-on page (meaning the user is subject to Mozilla's artificially limited add-on compatibility), clunky interface that somewhat tries to prevent the user from reaching the settings (especially when the address bar is pressed once), and loss of options compared to desktop Firefox (no options to not keep history, for one that applies to all Firefox Android forks AFAIK) are just examples of why I hated the Fenix UX.
+No add-ons can be installed without going through Mozilla's add-on page (meaning the user is subject to Mozilla's artificially limited add-on compatibility, and has to whitelist Mozilla connections), clunky interface that somewhat tries to prevent the user from reaching the settings (especially when the address bar is waiting for an input), and loss of options compared to desktop Firefox (no options to not keep history, for one that applies to all Firefox Android forks AFAIK) are just examples of why I hated the Fenix UX.

 - Fennec